bkidwell/progress-md5-copy/README.md

 The script uses the `tee` command to compute the MD5sum while performing the copy at the same time. `SOURCE` is only read once.
 (Good for giant files.)

-**Note: When an MD5sum is found and checked during a copy, it is only checked against the content of SOURCE.
-DEST is not read back to make sure it was written correctly.**

 Requirements
 ------------